Drew Hutton: Lock the Gate Alliance

 In June 2011, Hutton was elected president of the Lock the Gate Alliance, an organisation he helped establish the previous year.
 On 9 December 2011 Hutton was found guilty in the Dalby Magistrates Court of 'obstructing a coal seam gas company without reasonable excuse' under s804 of the Petroleum and Gas Act.

 He was protesting against the Queensland Gas Company entering a property in Queensland's Darling Downs when he was arrested in March of that year.
 Hutton has seen the Lock the Gate Alliance member base grow to represent over 30,000 individuals and 280 communities nationwide, and has become a regular spokesperson on the impacts of invasive mining activities on agricultural land, water resources, regional communities and ecologically sensitive areas.

 Removal from the Greens

-Hutton's membership of the Greens was suspended for 2 years before being terminated in July 2025 after making comments on social media about "trans extremists" that were deemed transphobic by the Queensland Greens' Constitution and Arbitration Committee, as well as speaking at two rallies organised by Woman Up Queensland, a group criticised as being a TERF organisation.
+Hutton's membership of the Greens was suspended for 2 years before being terminated in July 2025 after making comments on social media about "trans extremists" that were deemed transphobic by the Queensland Greens' Constitution and Arbitration Committee, as well as speaking at two rallies organised by Woman Up Queensland, a group criticised as being a trans-exclusionary radical feminist (TERF) organisation.

+In November 2025, Hutton's membership was reinstated after the Greens accepted legal advice that he had been denied natural justice during the disciplinary proceedings.
+In March 2026, Hutton announced that his legal dispute with the party had been settled.
+Party representatives stated that withdrawing the termination decision related to procedural issues rather than the substance of the original complaint.

+In June 2026, Hutton resigned as a member of the Greens, posting on social media in support of trans-exclusionary radical feminist Sall Grover on the same day.